phrohdoh/oraide/docs/dev/architecture.md

     - lexing: producing a stream of tokens
     - parsing: producing a stream of nodes
     - tree-building: organizing the nodes into a data structure that looks like a tree (an `Arena`)
-- Symbol tables (this doesn't exist in the code yet)
+- Symbol tables
     - What / Why / How
+        - `ParserCtx::all_definitions`

 [`oraide-parser-miniyaml`]: ../../components/oraide-parser-miniyaml/README.md
+[`oraide-query-system`]: ../../components/oraide-query-system/README.md